What is a pituitary macroadenoma?

 How is a pituitary macroadenoma treated?

-The most effective treatment for pituitary macroadenoma is surgical removal.
-Although pituitary tumors in humans are often treated surgically, this surgery is uncommon in animals due to cost and the difficult nature of the surgery.
-If surgery is performed, resolution of clinical signs is rapid and complete.
+The most effective treatment for a pituitary macroadenoma is surgical removal, though it is uncommon in animals due to the cost and difficult nature of the surgery.
+If surgery is performed, the resolution of clinical signs is rapid and complete.

-Radiation therapy is a more commonly-used method to shrink pituitary tumors.
-Radiation is administered several times per week over a period of 4-6 weeks, with the goal of decreasing the size of the tumor and decreasing clinical signs.
+Radiation therapy is a more commonly used method to shrink pituitary tumors.
+Radiation is administered several times per week for four to six weeks with the goal of decreasing the size of the tumor and minimizing clinical signs.
 Radiation therapy typically does not completely eliminate the tumor, but will often decrease the tumor’s size enough to alleviate clinical signs.
 Side effects of radiation include damage to the skin, as well as the risks associated with repeated anesthetic procedures.

 Medications can also be used to manage the hormonal effects of functional pituitary macroadenomas.
-While this treatment does not address the actual tumor, and therefore the tumor will continue to gradually increase in size, medication can be used to counteract the effects of the hormones produced by these tumors.
-Dogs with Cushing’s disease can be treated with a medication that decreases cortisol production (mitotane or trilostane).
+While this treatment does not address the actual tumor, and the tumor will therefore continue to increase in size, medication can be used to counteract the effects of the hormones produced by these tumors.
+Dogs with Cushing’s disease can be treated with medications such as trilostane (Vetoryl®) to decrease cortisol production.